 In a perfect world, Commodore would have skipped the TED, and perhaps even skipped the 128, and instead released something Amiga 500-like in July 1985 or sooner, priced under $1,000.
 Of course, the summer release of the Amiga was a rush job.
 Arguably the machine wasn’t really ready to go at the time, and probably a sub-$1,000 price point was impossible in 1985.
 But Commodore really wanted a piece of the higher-end market.
 And even a summer 1985 release meant they were going to be the third to market with a Motorola 68000-based computer.

 Ultimately it was all for naught.
 Commodore slowly bled out and went bankrupt in 1994, never figuring out how to duplicate the 64’s success.
-The TED proved a fairly unreliable chip, so finding working Commodore 16 and Commodore Plus 4 computers is difficult today.
+The TED proved a fairly unreliable chip, so finding working Commodore 16 and Plus/4 computers is difficult today.
+Finding one in the original box is almost as easy as finding a working model.
 But just like 1984, the people who want one are more rare than the machines themselves.
 So they aren’t exactly worth a fortune, with the possible exception being one of Bil Herd’s or Dave Haynie’s prototypes.

 Vertical integration: Blessing and curse

 Another thing came to me as I was researching all of this.
-Commodore had trouble juggling factory capacity to accommodate both the 64 and the Commodore Plus 4.
+Commodore had trouble juggling factory capacity to accommodate both the 64 and Plus/4.
 Commodore had its own chip design team and a foundry near Philadelphia.
 So they made their own chips, except for memory chips and the really cheap logic chips that tied the larger chips together.
 Vertical integration was the secret of their success, and their policy was not to outsource their own designs.

 I wish Commodore had just cut its losses with the TED machines and made 64s as fast as they could.
 Better yet, source some chip production from Rockwell and/or Western Design Center in order to keep the factories humming.
 Had they done that, I have to wonder what might have been.
 I still think Commodore was a doomed company no matter what.
 But if they’d been able to pile up more cash by selling a million or two more 64s in the mid 1980s, they would have been able to do some more interesting things with the Amiga later in life.